OKPTaylor/wine-quality-predictor/README.md

 # Takeaways and Conclusions<br>

-Clustering did not produce and *meaningful* clusters, but did highlight relationships:
+Clustering did not produce any *meaningful* clusters, but did highlight relationships:

 * **Acidity negatively affects the quality of wine**
     * Higher the acid, lower the quality